minetest/minetest/doc/lua_api.md

         * `"override"`: The action got overridden because another `minetest.chat_confirm` call was done on the same player.
         * `"left"`: The action gets canceled because the user left the game.
         * If `reason` is either `"yes"` or `"no"`, the first returned value indicates success, and the second gets sent back to the player.
+    * **Warning**: Check for player privileges again in the callback!
+Player privilege may be changed while waiting for confirmation.

 Environment access
 ------------------